-In connection with Article 405(1) of EU Regulation 575/2013, Fannie Mae will retain a material net economic interest in the underlying exposure related to this Notes issuance transaction of not less than 5%.
+In connection with Article 405(1) of EU Regulation 575/2013, and similar EEA legislation on risk retention requirements, Fannie Mae will retain a material net economic interest in the underlying exposure related to this Notes issuance transaction of not less than 5%.
 See "Risk Factors-Investment Factors and Risks Related to the Notes-Legislative or Regulatory Actions Could Adversely Affect the Market Value of the Notes" and "European Economic Area Risk Retention" in this Prospectus.
 For the avoidance of doubt and notwithstanding the retention of the above-mentioned material net economic interest in the underlying exposure related to this Notes issuance transaction, Fannie Mae is not required to retain credit risk with respect to the Notes under U.S. securities laws and regulations, including Regulation RR under the Exchange Act.